-The Gold Coast Hawaii Neighborhood Though cheek-to-cheek with Waikiki, the Gold Coast represents a different world from the high-rises and crowds of Waikiki.
+The neighborhood lies cozily beside Waikiki, taking in much of the open, green space of Kapiolani Park and extending eastward to include the stunning southern shore along the base of Diamond Head itself.
+Though cheek-to-cheek with Waikiki, the Gold Coast represents a different world from the crowds and high-rises of Waikiki.
 Here you live a more genteel, quieter lifestyle that reflects the ways of a classic Hawaii.

-The private and upscale Outrigger Canoe Club is located in between the Gold Coast condos with 2 of its restaurants, Koa Lanai and Hau Tree Lanai, literally hanging on the ocean’s edge, separated by just a seawall with great views of Waikiki and beyond.
+The private and upscale Outrigger Canoe Club is located in between the Gold Coast condos with 2 of its restaurants - Koa Lanai and Hau Tree Lanai - literally hanging on the ocean’s edge, separated by just a seawall with great views of Waikiki and beyond.
 The club also has a small cozy white sandy beach, exclusive for its members.

 A stone throw away is the Kaimana Beach, another local favorite.
 The sand is perfect and less crowded than the prime tourist areas to the north.
 Swimmers love this beach, heading out to the open ocean from here for some world-class exercise and enjoyment.
 It's little wonder that the famous Waikiki Roughwater Swim begins from this spot.

 Across the street from the Gold Coast condos is Kapiolani Park, a center for both ends of the activity scale.
 Local youth soccer games, triathletes doing intensive workouts and rugby tournaments are common sights alongside local families enjoying a leisurely cookout or the traditional luau celebrating the 1st birthday of a beloved baby.